Medically reviewed by Dr Sam Kovac BVSc (Merit) – The Lions Den Cat Hotel

 Can cat food cause feline acne?

 Food allergies may be a cause, from an anecdotal point of view, one of my cats developed moderate feline acne when he was eating a lot of canned food, you can see his acne in the first photo of this article.
 I suspect he wasn’t able to clean the gravy off his chin.
-Once we cut back on the canned, his acne resolved.
+Once we cut back on the canned, his acne improved.
 In this situation, the problem could have been alleviated by washing the chin after each meal.